screwdriver-cd/screwdriver/design/build-clusters.md

 	1. Cluster name - Cluster name provided by the client
 	2. isActive - Cluster status whether its active or inactive.
 This will be used to route / pause.
 Initially this will be a manual update of cluster health.
 	3. Authorization - Authorize using user credentials and queue details.
 	4. SCM Context - git url (github.com).
-Applicable to only explicit build clusters which are non SD managed.
+Applicable to only explicit build clusters which are non SD maintained.
 	5. SCM Organization - git organizations.
 Will be used to validate if job has permission to run on build cluster which is requesting.
-Applicable to only explicit build clusters which are non SD managed.
+Applicable to only explicit build clusters which are non SD maintained.
-	6. Managed by (Screwdriver / External) - Cluster is managed by screwdriver team or external team.
+	6. defaultCluster (true / false) - if true Cluster is maintained by screwdriver team, false cluster is maintained by external team.

 ## Design